czettnersandor/android-Hypothesis/README.md

 # Hypothesis

-News reader for the popular Alternative Hypothesis news site using it's public RSS feed.
+News reader for the popular [Alternative Hypothesis](http://thealternativehypothesis.org/) news site using it's public RSS feed.

 This app was made for the Android Basics Nanodegree.

-Despite the project rubric stated to use The Guardian API, I refuse to comply with this requirement.
-No way I'm touching a left-wing news feed, so I chosen my favourite one for more diversity.
+Despite the project rubric instructed to use The Guardian API, and I dislike The Guardian, and I wanted to learn how can I read RSS feeds, I used my favourite news site and worked with that.
+For the sake of diversity.